crazzfeng/sendcloud-docs/docs/Qucik Start/getting-started-1/copy-of-dashbord.md

 ## Your First Email

-We have created a test sending domain and API_USER for every account, allowing you to test email sending directly.
-There are two ways to send your first email: "Send by template" or "Send by code".
+Getting started with Aurora SendCloud is easy!
+We've automatically created a test sending domain and API_USER for your account, so you can begin testing email delivery right away without any initial setup.

+Choose from two simple methods to send your first email:
+- **Send by Template**: Use our pre-built email templates for quick setup
+- **Send by Code**: Integrate directly with our API for custom implementations

 <Image align="center" alt="Send the first email" border={false} src="https://files.readme.io/130c44edc33214aa01f8760e045b1f323f41d9bc155a8351ca91ce057a29cbbb-_20251016180205.png" />

 ## Create & Verify Sending Domain

-The sending domain serves as the "ID" for an email.
+Your sending domain acts as your email identity and is crucial for deliverability.
+This domain appears in your email's "From" address and helps establish trust with recipients and email providers.

+**Key Benefits:**
+- Improves email deliverability rates
+- Builds sender reputation
+- Ensures consistent branding across all communications

+Make sure to complete the domain verification process to unlock full sending capabilities and maintain high delivery rates.

 <br />

 ## Create API_USER

-You will use the API_USER to send emails.
+The API_USER serves as your authentication credential for sending emails through Aurora SendCloud.
+This secure token allows your applications to connect with our email service safely.

+**What you'll need it for:**
+- Authenticating API requests
+- Tracking email statistics
+- Managing sending limits and quotas

+Keep your API_USER credentials secure and never share them publicly.

 ## Start Sending

-This is the final step to begin sending emails.
-Click "Use API" to start sending emails via API, or click "Create Campaign" to create an email campaign for sending.
+You're now ready to begin your email journey!
+Choose the method that best fits your needs:

+**Option 1: Use API**
+Perfect for developers who want to integrate email functionality directly into their applications.
+Our comprehensive API documentation will guide you through the implementation process.

+**Option 2: Create Campaign**
+Ideal for marketing teams and those who prefer a user-friendly interface.
+Create, customize, and send email campaigns using our intuitive campaign builder.

+Both options provide powerful analytics and delivery tracking to help you monitor your email performance.

 <br />